thesign3r/iradius/README.md

-# IRADIUS - Find nearest locations in radius
+# [IRADIUS.DIRECTORY](https://iradius.directory/) - Find locations in given radius

-This API is intended to retrieve the nearest locations within a radius of the specified location.
+This API retrieves the nearest locations within a radius of the specified location.
 Currently, it processes more than 180,000 locations where the number of inhabitants exceeds 500 people.

-**For now, the use is free of charge.
-If I have to invest in more serious hosting, I will have to charge a small fee.**<br><br> Contact me at [info@thesigner.pl](mailto:info@thesigner.pl 'info@thesigner.pl') for self-hosting solutions.

 ## Basic usage
 <pre>